digitalbazaar/bedrock-examples/angular-basic/README.md

 is a reference to `./home/home`.
 This relative URL will be resolved to `components/home/home.js` on the server, which is a script containing the AMD module that defines the `angular-basic.home` AngularJS component.
-This component contains controllers and directives for the `'/'` route.
+This component contains controllers and components for the `'/'` route.
 Components are generally defined by functional area.
 In a more advanced bedrock module, separate AMD module would define each AngularJS component.

-The controllers and directives used on the home page are registered in `components/home/home.js`.
+The controllers and components used on the home page are registered in `components/home/home.js`.
 Each controller and directive is defined by its own AMD module, which are specified as AMD dependencies.
 Note the `angular.module` declaration in this file must specify a **unique** AngularJS module name,